UBC-FRESH/nemora/docs/howto/hps_workflow.md

 - An HPS tally file with columns `dbh_cm` (bin midpoints) and `tally` (per-plot counts).
 - The basal area factor (`BAF`) used during cruise design.
-- Python environment with `dbhdistfit` installed.
+- Python environment with `nemora` installed.
 One approach:

 ```bash
 python -m venv .venv